 When you remove clutter from your home, you can focus more on what is important and less on what isn’t.
 Wouldn’t you prefer more time with your family versus cleaning or organizing clutter?

-How to do you start decluttering your home?
+How to start decluttering your home

 I always suggest to start with the space that bothers you most.
 This space causes the most frustration in your mind, so starting here will give you a big win from the beginning, which is important.